Biodiversity and ecology in the Australian bush

 We use an old (1963) Zeiss Photomicroscope, which despite its age has excellent optics.
 I have a wide range of objectives with this instrument, covering magnifications from 2.5x to 100x.

-In place of the inbuilt film camera in the Photomicroscope (housed in the round, grey object on the RHS in the second image), I use an Olympus OM-D E-M1 camera body.
+In place of the inbuilt film camera in the Photomicroscope (housed in the round, grey object on the RHS in the second image), I use my Olympus OM-D E-M1 MkII camera body.
 This is mounted on a separate stand to prevent camera shutter vibration being transmitted to the microscope.
 A bit Heath-Robinsonish, but it works!

 The object is first centered in the field of view and brought into focus while looking through the microscope eyepieces.
 Then I direct the light beam from the eyepieces to the camera to allow final composition and focussing while viewing the LCD screen on the camera back.

-What about phone cameras?
+What about mobile phone cameras?

 Image processing, cataloguing and storage